Hot Stamper Pressings of the Music of Led Zeppelin Available Now

 Since 90% of all the audiophile systems I’ve ever heard were bass shy, this may not be as obvious as it should be.
 But Led Zeppelin without much deep punchy bass emasculates the music in such a fundamental way that it’s hard to imagine this album could have much effect on its audience without it.

-It’s called head banging music for a reason.
+It’s called head-banging music for a reason.
 Like Wayne, Garth and their buddies driving down the road in Wayne’s World, when it’s really rocking you have an uncontrollable desire to bang your head up and down to the beat, and you need bass to make it rock.
 No bass, no headbanging.

 A Confession

-Even as recently as the early 2000s, we were still impressed with many of the better Heavy Vinyl pressings.
-If we’d never made the progress we’ve worked so hard to make over the course of the last twenty or more years, perhaps we would find more merit in the Heavy Vinyl reissues so many audiophiles seem impressed by.
+If we’d never made the progress we’ve worked so hard to make over the course of the last twenty or more years, perhaps we would find more merit in the Heavy Vinyl reissues so many audiophiles seem to revere.

 We’ll never know of course; that’s a bell that can be unrung.
-We did the work, we can’t undo it, and the system that resulted from it is merciless in revealing the truth — that these newer pressings are second-rate at best and much more often than not third-rate and even worse.
+We did the work, we can’t undo it, and the system that resulted from it is merciless in revealing the strengths and weaknesses of all the records we play.
+That system makes clear to us that these newer pressings are second-rate at best and much more often than not third-rate and even worse.

-Some audiophile records sound so bad, I was pissed off enough to create a special list for them.
+Some audiophile records sound so bad, I was so pissed off I created a unique circle of vinyl hell to put them in.

 Setting higher standards — no, being able to set higher standards — in our minds is a clear mark of progress.
-Judging by the hundreds of letters we’ve received, especially the ones comparing our records to their Heavy Vinyl and Half-Speed Mastered counterparts, we know that our customers see things the same way.
+Judging by the hundreds of letters we’ve received, especially the ones comparing our records to their Heavy Vinyl and Half-Speed Mastered counterparts, we know that our customers are hearing things the same way we do.